-Todd’s paresis, (aka postictal paresis or postictal paralysis) is a temporary disorder that present with a focal neurological deficit after a seizure – for example – limb weakness.
+Todd’s paresis, (aka postictal paresis or postictal paralysis) is a temporary neurological disorder that presents with a focal neurological deficit after a seizure – for example – limb weakness.

-It is important to take a careful history and thorough examination to rule out another case – particularly stroke, or in the case of seizure with a head stroke – intracranial bleed.
+It is important to take a careful history and thorough examination to rule out another cause – particularly stroke, or in the case of seizure with a head strike – intracranial bleed.
 CT scan and / or MRI of the brain may be indicated to rule out a more sinister cause.

 It is most common after a focal seizure, but can present after any epileptic seizure.

 There is no specific treatment.
 The condition resolves by itself with time, usually within 48 hours.
 Patients may require admission to hospital for a period of observation until symptoms have resolved.